joshualibrarian/common-graph/README.md

 ```
 Token (any language)
-  -> TokenDictionary (scoped lookup: language, item, user)
+  → TokenDictionary (scoped lookup: language, item, user)
-    -> Sememe (language-neutral meaning, with part of speech)
+    → Sememe (language-neutral meaning)
-      -> Item Vocabulary (does this item handle this sememe?)
-        -> Action (dispatch verb, navigate noun, form quantity, evaluate expression...)
+      → Language parsing (grammar-aware assembly into semantic frames)
+        → Frame creation (the action IS the frame — items react to new frames)
 ```

+Words resolve to sememes.
+Sememes assemble into frames.
+Creating a frame IS the action — items observe new frames and react accordingly.
+"Move pawn to e4" assembles a MOVE frame; the chess game receives it and updates its board state.

 Word order is flexible because resolution is semantic, not positional.
 "Move pawn to e4" and "move to e4 pawn" produce the same result — prepositions bind arguments by thematic role, not by position.

 **But you don't have to type.** Items declare their own visual presentation.
 A chess game renders a board you can click on.
 A document renders editable text.
 A chat room shows messages with a compose area.
-The vocabulary system drives both: clicking "reply" dispatches the same sememe as typing "reply."
+Clicking "reply" creates the same frame as typing "reply."

 ---